Omid Alishah

-Omid Alishah (امید عالیشاه; born 10 January 1992) is an Iranian professional footballer who plays as a winger for Persian Gulf Pro League club Persepolis.
+Omid Alishah (امید عالیشاه; born 10 January 1992) is an Iranian professional footballer who plays as a winger for Persian Gulf Pro League club Gol Gohar.
 He is one of the most successful player in Persepolis's history, having won five league titles, two Hazfi Cups, and three Super Cups with the team.

 He signed a two-year contract with Persepolis on 11 June 2013 and debuted on 16 August 2013.
 On 23 November 2014, Alishah scored the winning goal in the Tehran derby against rival Esteghlal in the 78th minute. has also played for Nassaji Mazandaran, Naft Tehran, Rah Ahan and Tractor.
 Also, He was the 2015–16 PGL Top Goal Assistant.

 Club career

 Nassaji

 Alishah started his career at Nassaji when he was 17.
 He debuted for the club on January 7, 2010, against Shirin Faraz when he was chosen as a starter by the coach Nader Dastneshan.

 Naft Tehran

 In the 2010–11 season, Alishah joined the newly promoted IPL team Naft Tehran.
 During his time at Naft, he failed to make any appearances for the first team.
 He was also a part of Naft Tehran U-21 and won the 2010–11 Tehran U–21 League.